-B2B - Enterprise - Fintech - 2024
+B2B - Enterprise - Fintech - 2024/25

-A redesigned way for tax teams to plan and collaborate (Coming soon)
+Redesigning how tax teams plan and collaborate

 A sustained redesign of EY's internal project management platform, diagnosing what was going wrong, building the infrastructure for better decisions, and shipping a continuous stream of improvements that moved the needle on NPS.

-The problem
+The challenge

 The workflow management platform had accumulated features over time, but usability had never really been the priority.
 For smaller teams with tighter scopes, that was fine.
 But as commercial started pitching to larger departments with more complex project structures, adoption became a real problem.
 I was brought in to fix that, working closely with commercial to understand how those teams actually worked, and to build a clearer picture of what the product needed to become.